-It was in Colorado that he found the love of his life and a career in publishing with “the most dangerous press in America,” in reverse order.
-Over a decade later, he condensed the techniques of combat shooting, knife fighting, martial arts, and survival skills he’d learned first-hand into a book titled, The Ultimate Guide to Surviving a Zombie Apocalypse.
-Lavishly illustrated by a baker’s half-dozen of talented artists, it was written under the pseudonym F. Kim O’Neill and published by Paladin Press in 2010.
-Scott Kenemore, author of Zombie, Ohio and Zombie, Illinois, called it, “One of the most capable and engaging how-to zombie survival books I’ve encountered.”
+It was in Colorado that he found work at the legendary publishing company Paladin Press, described as “The most dangerous press in America.”
+There, he spent over a decade working closely with the world’s top knife fighting instructors, combat shooting teachers, survival experts, and martial artists.
+In 2010, he condensed the skills he had learned firsthand into his book The Ultimate Guide to Surviving a Zombie Apocalypse.
+Lavishly illustrated and originally written under the pseudonym F. Kim O’Neill, it’s a masterclass in surviving not just a zombie apocalypse, but any doomsday scenario.
+Scott Kenemore, author of Zombie, Ohio and Zombie, Illinois said it was “One of the most capable and engaging how-to zombie survival books I’ve encountered.”

 Inspired by The Exorcist and The Omen, Dave published his first novel, The Blessed Man and the Witch in 2014.
 The first in a trilogy about a Biblical apocalypse, it’s a tale of supernatural horror that goes old school, focusing on themes of Good vs. Evil, angelic phenomena, demonic possession, and western occultism.
 The sequel, The Nephilim and the False Prophet, continues the story of the world’s last days, where ordinary people scramble to keep Hell’s terrible plans from coming to fruition.